FernaandoJr/astrovista-api/README.md

 ```
 ## Database Setup

-This project uses PostgreSQL with Drizzle ORM.
+This project uses MongoDB with Prisma ORM.

-1. Make sure you have a PostgreSQL database set up.
+1. Make sure you have MongoDB set up.
-2. Update your `apps/server/.env` file with your PostgreSQL connection details.
+2. Update your `apps/server/.env` file with your MongoDB connection URI.

-3. Apply the schema to your database:
+3. Generate the Prisma client and push the schema:
 ```bash
 npm run db:push
 ```